zhangkaizhao/repos/README.md

 ### Remove an existed repo

-1. Delete repo metadata from `repos.toml`
+1. Delete repo metadata from `Repos.toml`
 2. Run `repos remove {repo_url}`

 ### Update all repos in metadata